 Eligibility Requirements & Criteria for Selection

 The Military Appreciation Grant may be awarded to veterans, active duty military service members, and spouses/dependents of active duty service members.
 Proof of active military or veteran status is required.
 Students are not allowed to receive excess federal loan checks if they receive this grant.
 Only certain programs qualify.
-Please see the Educational Funding Department for more information regarding student and program eligibility.
+Please see the Financial Aid Department for more information regarding student and program eligibility.

 Amount and Criteria for Determination